francabrera/ibmqx-user-guides/rst/full-user-guide/001-The_IBM_Q_Experience/001-Introducing_the_IBM_Q_Experience.rst

 Thank you,

-Jay Gambetta, Jerry Chow, and the IBM Quantum team
+Jay Gambetta, Jerry Chow, and the IBM Q team